RateGain-logo-Vivid-Lavender

 Best for

-Hotels already using Mews PMS or properties planning to adopt a PMS and booking engine together.
-Well-suited to independent hotels and mid-size groups that want one connected operating platform.
+Mews is best for hotels already using Mews PMS or properties planning to adopt a PMS and booking engine together.
+It works well for independent hotels and mid-size groups looking for one connected operating platform.

 Pros

-• Strong link between reservations and hotel operations
+• Strong connection between reservations and hotel operations

-• Useful for hotels standardising systems across properties
+• Useful for hotels standardizing systems across properties

 Cons

-• Hotels seeking advanced direct-booking conversion tooling often want more specialised options, per Capterra reviews
+• Hotels seeking advanced direct-booking conversion tools may want more specialized options (Capterra)

 4. Cloudbeds

 Cloudbeds is an all-in-one hospitality management platform that combines a booking engine, PMS, channel manager, and revenue tools in one system.
-The company serves hotels, hostels, vacation rentals, and boutique accommodations, with a strong focus on independent operators and growing groups.
-Cloudbeds recently partnered with RateGain on distribution, which reflects a broader trend of platforms recognising that depth on the distribution side is hard to build in-house.
+The company serves a wide range of properties, including hotels, hostels, vacation rentals, and boutique accommodations, with a strong focus on independent operators and growing groups.

 The Cloudbeds booking engine pulls live availability and pricing from its PMS and channel manager, helping properties keep inventory current across direct and third-party channels.
 Guests can browse room types, review add-ons, and complete reservations through a mobile-friendly booking flow.
-The platform also offers pricing and market-intelligence tools to support revenue decisions.
+Cloudbeds also offers pricing and market intelligence tools to support revenue decisions.

 Key features

-• Booking engine connected with the Cloudbeds PMS and channel manager
+• Booking engine connected with Cloudbeds PMS and channel manager

 • Integrations across payments, guest experience, and operations tools